GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <summary> MFA fraud alert is now enabled.
 </summary>

-The MFA fraud alert feature is now enabled to enhance security on TechPass portal.
+The MFA fraud alert feature is now enabled to enhance security on TechPass Portal.
 This allows users to report potential fraud incidents related to Multi-Factor Authentication (MFA) challenges.
 Refer to  [MFA fraud alert](https://stg.docs.developer.tech.gov.sg/docs/techpass-user-guide/mfa-fraud-alert) for more information.
 </details>

 ## Staging release 24 May 2023